-Cruelty- Free Shopping - Top 5 Frequently Asked Questions For 2016
+Cruelty- Free Shopping - Top 5 Frequently Asked Questions

 Q: Why are companies like Superdrug (who claim to be cruelty-free and are endorsed by other organisations) not endorsed in the Compassionate Shopping Guide?

 A: Since the first edition of the Compassionate Shopping Guide, we have always taken the policy of the parent company into consideration.
 Superdrug falls into this category.
 Their parent company (AS Watson) is owned by Hutchison Whampoa – a multinational conglomerate based in Hong Kong that funds a 500m2 animal testing facility through their Chi-Med subsidiary.